gamesensical/docs/docs/globals/ui.md

   **item** | The special value returned by ui.new_*.
 Do not try passing a reference to an existing menu item.
   **callback** | Lua function that will be called when the menu item changes values.
 For example, this will be called when the user checks or unchecks a checkbox.

+Sets the change callback of a custom menu item.
+It will be executed on change and passed the reference

 #### ui.set_visible